cysouw/diathesis/text/c02_structure.md

 ### Chained subject diatheses

 Chained diatheses that involve the nominative subject are widespread in German (in contrast to the infrequent occurrence of isolated diatheses as discussed previously). [@fig:subjectchains] presents an overview of the different terms that I will use for these diatheses.
 The bold-faced terms are used for widely attested diatheses, while the other kinds of diatheses are only incidentally found.
-There is currently no evidence in German for the remappings that are left empty in the figure.
+There is currently no evidence in German for the existence of the remappings that are left empty in the figure.
 There appears to be a preference for various kinds of demotion (i.e. the upper right corner of the figure), which fits nicely with the known typological preference of German for anticausative constructions [@haspelmath1993a: 101; @nichols2004: 189].

 ![Names for chained macro-role remappings involving the subject](figures/subjectchains){#fig:subjectchains}

 The upper right triangle of [@fig:subjectchains] are demotions, the lower left triangle are promotions, and the diagonal are examples of symmetrical diatheses.
 I will discuss all types in this order.

-#### Demotions {.unnumbered}
+#### Demotions {#sec:intro-subject-demotions}

-The most extreme kind of demotion is an ~~anticausative [OBJ › SBJ › Ø]~~.
+{#par:anticausative} The most extreme kind of demotion is an ~~anticausative [OBJ › SBJ › Ø]~~.
 The typical characteristic of an anticausative is the complete removal of the nominative subject that is the causer of the action/state of the clause.
 Filling the syntactic gap, a case-marked argument (typically the accusative) is promoted to subject.
 This is a widespread kind of diathesis.
 An example is the reflexive anticausative with verb like *schliessen* 'to close' [@next], see [@sec:reflexive-anticausative].

 ::: ex
 ~~Anticausative [OBJ › SBJ › Ø]~~